-- The Landowner actively marketing the industrial property and seeking a new tenant: - Currently in legalities with Uisce Éireann, with agreed and instructed Heads of Terms in place; and - Lease terms currently being discussed with an alternative occupier, i.e., Greyhound Recycling Group [Note: Confirmation of same available upon request]. - The recent refurbishment of the property, including inter alia a full strip out and upgrade of the internal shell and core, and the replacement of the asbestos roof with new, high-quality Kingspan 100mm insulated roof panels; with the works not only serving the future occupants of the property, but also highlighting the Landowner's commitment to the continued use of this asset for the foreseeable future. - Both the Council and An Bord Pleanála have identified significant deficiencies in essential infrastructure, such as water supply, wastewater sewerage networks, and road networks, making residential development on the subject site premature to the delivery of said infrastructure. - Payment of Rates by the Landowner / Occupier to the Council up to and including 2023.
+- The subject site being currently used for emergency accommodation; based on a 5-year agreement which was signed in 2022 [Note: Confirmation of same available upon request]. - The recent refurbishment of the property to this end not only serves the occupational requirements of the property's inhabitants, but also the Landowner's commitment to the continued use of this asset for the foreseeable future. - Both the Council and An Bord Pleanála have identified significant deficiencies in essential infrastructure, such as water supply, wastewater sewerage networks, and road networks, making residential development on the subject site premature to the delivery of said infrastructure. - Payment of Rates by the Landowner / Occupier to the Council up to and including 2023.